Biden meets EU leaders, thaw in aerospace dispute agreed | DW | 15.06.2021

 Sitting with US cabinet officials, Biden told the EU institution leaders that working together was "the best answer to deal with these changes."

-Biden was meeting von der Leyen as well as European Council President Charles Michel, who represents EU member states, and European Commission President Ursula von der Leyen.
+Biden was meeting European Commission President Ursula von der Leyen as well as European Council President Charles Michel.

 As the meeting went ahead, there was an interim solution to a longstanding dispute over the fairness of government subsidies that each side provides for its aircraft manufacturing giants — Boeing in the US and the EU's Airbus.
 The dispute has seen tariffs imposed by both sides for the best part of two decades.